sahilrajput03/sahilrajput03/README.md

 ## Why Flameshot?

-Bcoz it has this upload to cloud button that uploads to imgur and copies the url to clipboard, yikes!
+- Bcoz it has this upload to cloud button that uploads to imgur and copies the url to clipboard, yikes!
+- Bcoz press `Print-screen` buttonon keyboard and press ctrl+c (or ctrl+s to save instead) to copy full screen screenshot.

 ## live reload browser in sync with backend as well